softwaresaved/esrc-software-study/Src/ESRC.md

 ### Award length distribution for active projects only

 The same information as provided above but only for *Active* projects.
-The maximum funding period corresponds to 4382 days.
+The maximum funding period corresponds to 4,382 days.

 <img src="ESRC_files/figure-gfm/award_lengths_active-1.png" title="Histogram of the length distribution for active projects only." alt="Histogram of the length distribution for active projects only."  />

 As a log plot:

 <img src="ESRC_files/figure-gfm/award_lengths_active_log-1.png" title="Histogram as a log plot of the length distribution for active projects only." alt="Histogram as a log plot of the length distribution for active projects only."  />

-The top length of awards lie by project category in days is tabulated below.
+Where the longest awards lie in term of days by project category is tabulated below.

 | Number of days | Project Category | Number of projects |
 |---------------:|:-----------------|-------------------:|